The Connection Between Your Gut Microbiome & The Planet's, From An MD

 During the interview, we chatted about the usual suspects when it comes to holistic methods—nutrition, herbs, and of course, good ol' vitamin D. But Hanaway mentioned a key factor for immunity that remains largely untapped: Our forests' microbiomes.
 Here's how the two relate.

 Just like you have trillions of bacteria residing in your gut, the foliage around you has just as many bugs—if not more—that live in each ecosystem.
 Let's take soil, for instance: The dirt has tons of microbial life, filled with nutrients and healthy minerals that make the vegetables we love so nutritious.

-But here's the thing: These forest microbiomes are becoming less and less dynamic.
+But here's the thing: These forest microbiomes are becoming less and less dynamic1.
 Our current agricultural methods (like over-tilling and using fertilizers, pesticides, herbicides, and fungicides) are killing more and more of that precious microbial life—similar to how rounds upon rounds of antibiotics can blow through all your healthy gut bacteria.
 That's why, as functional medicine doctor Mark Hyman, M.D., has previously told us, "The nutritional density of plant foods is 50% less than it was 50 years ago."
 The plants can't extract the healthy minerals and nutrients they need from the ground—and thus, less-than-stellar veggies.

 Here's how that affects your gut microbiome (and immunity).